- Use jQuery to create variations in Optimizely Web Experimentation

 Manually find jQuery selectors on your page

-Sometimes you will want to make changes to an element in a variation as well as move it around on the page.
-When you move an element, Optimizely Web Experimentation may essentially not know where to look for it, but you can use a jQuery selector to manually identify it and make your changes.
+You may want to make changes to an element in a variation and move it around on the page.
+When you move an element, Optimizely Web Experimentation may not know where to look for it, but you can use a jQuery selector to manually identify it and make your changes.

-A jQuery selector - an identifier used to apply a jQuery method to an element - can be an element’s ID, Class, Tag or CSS Path.
+A jQuery selector is an identifier used to apply a jQuery method to an element.
+It can be an element’s ID, Class, HTML Tag, or CSS Path.

-IDs are unique and can only be associated with one element.
+• IDs – Unique and can only be associated with one element.

-Classes are not unique and can be applied across a group of elements that will have similar attributes.
+• Classes – Not unique and can be applied across a group of elements that will have similar attributes.

-HTML Tags are the hidden keywords within a web page that define how the browser must format and display the content.
+• HTML Tags – The hidden keywords within a web page that define how the browser must format and display the content.
 Classes and IDs, if present, are attributes of HTML tags.

-For example, the <p> tag defines a paragraph is denoted as follows:
+• For example, the <p> tag defines a paragraph is denoted as

 <p> This is paragraph text residing within paragraph HTML tags. </p>